Secret # 1 Failing Forward

 For you, it might be kickboxing class.
-It looks so fun to punch the air and kick at nothing – all to the beat of music.
+It looks so fun to punch the air and kick at nothing – all to the beat of the music.
 Find a spot in the back and go for it.

 Trust me; no one cares what you look like.
 They’re all focused on staying alive too.

 I have some bare walls – wall art is my decorating bugaboo.

 There is one empty frame I put up – gulp – eight years ago.
 Oh, the decorating shame!

 Then there’s my mantle which is picketing, “Love, Not Dust!”

 Money isn’t a good excuse.
 There are a lot of things I could do that fall between completely free to minimal cost.

 There are endless resources and options in home decorating.
 I’m looking for the perfect idea that will tie together my decorating universe, and it’s just not that big of a deal.